MORDI-David-OCC2/Hardware-and-Virtualisation-24-25/README.md

 # Rust HAL

-This is our HAL, a Rust library aimed at allowing embedded software developers to leverage the capabilities of their hardware by providing a common abstraction.
+This is our HAL, a Rust library aimed at allowing embedded software developers to leverage the capabilities of their hardware by providing a common abstraction to its peripherals.

 So far, our HAL supports the following features: